cotarr/collab-frontend/README.md

 In the case where the users access token is expired or otherwise invalid, the frontend web server will look for a non-expired refresh token.
-If found, the web server will submit the refesh token directly to the authorization server at the /oauth/token route.
+If found, the web server will submit the refresh token directly to the authorization server at the /oauth/token route.
 The authorization server will verify the refresh token signature and status.
 If the refresh token is valid, the authorization server will return a new access token